 Born in Taiwan and raised in California, Shin-Fei discovered her knack for acting while working for a sustainability organisation in China.
 A theatre director in Beijing encouraged her to become a professional actress; shortly after, she graduated with a master’s from Royal Welsh College of Music & Drama and made London her first playground.

 With roots in theatre, Shin-Fei’s stage credits include Lyric Theatre Belfast’s Three Sisters, Welsh National Opera’s Anon, and Off-West End’s Avenue Q. As a devising artist, she has also worked with dreamthinkspeak, Sadler’s Wells Theatre, and InterContinental Hotels Group.
-On screen, Shin-Fei can currently be seen in U.S. national commercials (including Robitussin and Vonage), on Netflix’s The 101-Year-Old Man Who Skipped Out on the Bill and Disappeared, and will appear in Paramount TV’s Berlin Station and BBC’s Chinese Burn in fall 2017.
+On screen, Shin-Fei can currently be seen in U.S. national commercials (including Robitussin and Vonage), on Netflix’s The 101-Year-Old Man Who Skipped Out on the Bill and Disappeared, and in BBC’s Chinese Burn.

 Fluent in Mandarin Chinese and English, Shin-Fei’s corporate and voiceover clients include the Discovery Channel, Lenovo, GSK, Barclays, Macmillan Publishers, and Cambridge University Press.
-Shin-Fei is the co-writer of an upcoming Roughcut TV / BBC3 comedy.
+Shin-Fei is the co-writer of the Roughcut TV / BBC3 comedy, Chinese Burn.

 Shin-Fei travels between the UK, California, and East Asia.
 She is represented by GDA Management (theatrical) and Curtis Brown (literary).